 To commemorate the start of a new year – and to introduce you to a few articles you may have missed – here’s a collection of our top 10 most-read articles of 2019.

-Since our 2012 debut, we have been dedicated to helping family lawyers and other family law professionals in the U.S. and Canada to excel in their practice by having seasoned professionals in the family law arena share their best practice-management and client-relations advice.
+Since Family Lawyer Magazine‘s debut in 2012, we have been dedicated to helping family lawyers and other family law professionals in the U.S. and Canada to excel in their practice by having seasoned professionals in the family law arena share their best practice-management and client-relations advice.
 But we know our readers have wide-ranging interests and needs, so we offer cutting edge articles about new technology, complex financial issues, advice to help them grow their firms, and resources to help them cope with this high-stress profession and ward-off burnout.

 In case you missed them the first time around, take a look at what your colleagues have been reading.
 Below, you’ll find an interesting and eclectic mix of articles on divorce liens, social media in divorce proceedings, how to draft a winning closing argument, tricks of the trade from private investigators, and everything in between.
 We hope they pique your interest.